© 2022 Lloyd & Mousilli. All rights reserved.

 New Mexico is best suited for small businesses, cost conscious investors and privacy minded individuals.
 They are a good fit for internet businesses, consulting, real estate and other location independent businesses.

 Price: New Mexico LLCs are the cheapest anonymous LLC in the USA.
 There are no annual reports which saves hundreds of dollars over the life the company.
 You only need to maintain a registered agent in New Mexico.
-Note, our agent service includes free mail forwarding with the option to upgrade to a virtual office.

 Privacy: Members and Managers are not listed.
 Only the Organizer (us) has to list their name.
 With no additional annual reports there are also no additional chances for your name to be exposed or nominee services to pay for.
-Learn more about anonymous New Mexico LLCs here.

 Asset Protection: New Mexico companies offer the same corporate veil as other states.
-This means you are not personally liable for the company’s debt.
-Hence the “limited liability” in limited liability company.
+This means you are not personally liable for the company’s debt - hence the “limited liability” in limited liability company.

 With New Mexico, you enjoy all the benefits of an LLC at a fraction of the usual cost.
 In other states, periodic reporting is really just an excuse to collect fees from businesses.
 New Mexico skips this step, saving you time and money.
 The state is not well suited for large corporations, however.
 If you are a large company, then you should consider Delaware or Wyoming.